-Issue (c): Certification requirements related to Charter's attachments to Blue Ridge's poles
+Issue (c).
+Certification requirements related to Charter's work on the Cooperative's poles.

 Witness Booth testified that neither Charter nor its contractors carefully review whether they are meeting NESC requirements [Booth, Tr.
 Vol 3, p.
 82], adding that contractors used by communications attachers generally, including ILECs and other phone companies, are not properly trained in Code requirements.
 [Booth, Tr.
 Vol. 3, p.
-160.1 He believes that the lack of training applies to the "entire communications industry across the board."
+160.]
+He believes that the lack of training applies to the "entire communications industry" across the board."
 [Booth, Tr.
 Vol. 3, p.
 160.]
-He also testified that Charter and its contractors do not engage the services of professional engineers (PEs).
+He also testified that Charter and its contractors do not engage the services of professional engineers ("PEs").
 [Booth, Tr.
 Vol. 3, pp. 58-59.]
-Witnesses Layton and Booth also testified that a North Carolina statute, N.C.
-Gen. Stat. § 89C-2, requires that a person be certified as a professional engineer to certify compliance with the NESC.
+Witnesses Layton and Booth also testified that a North Carolina statute, G.S.
+89C-2, requires that a person be certified as a professional engineer to certify compliance with the NESC.
 [Layton, Tr.
 Vol. 1, p.
 61; Booth, Tr.
 Vol. 3, p.
-95.1 Witness Booth proposed that the pole attachment agreement require Charter within 30 days of installing the last attachment or overlashing covered by a permit provide Blue Ridge a certification by a professional engineer, licensed and registered in North Carolina, that the attachments "are of sound engineering design and fully comply with the safety and operational requirements of the agreement, including without limitation the NESC."
-[Booth, Tr.
-Vol. 3, p.
 95.]
-If the certification is not provided, witness Booth requests that Blue Ridge have the right to declare that the attachment is unauthorized.
+Witness Booth proposed that the pole attachment agreement require Charter within 30 days of installing the last attachment or overlashing covered by a permit provide Blue Ridge a certification by a professional engineer, licensed and registered in North Carolina, that the attachments "are of sound engineering design and fully comply with the safety and operational requirements of the agreement, including without limitation the NESC."
 [Booth, Tr.
 Vol. 3, p.
 95.]
+If the certification is not provided, witness Booth requests that

-&lt;sup>77 Issue No. 3(c) per the November 2, 2017 Joint Statement of Issues.
+&lt;sup>68 Issue No. 3(c) per the November 2, 2017 Joint Statement of Issues.